-I have to write Shell Script, JSON, XML, YAML, INI, and other private formatted configuration codes.
+I have to write Shell Script, JSON, XML, YAML, INI, and other private configuration codes.

 For tools like Vim, it’s actually Vim Language and we have to learn a lot to make it powerful together with plugins.
-Luckily, Vim configuration is another topic that I have already dived into before.
+Luckily, Vim configuration is another topic that I have already handled before.

 That’s the cost of freedom.
 We as users have the freedom to choose everything and software programmers also have.

-I think RICE is the art of building things special with our own personalities.
+I think RICE is the art of building things special for personal use and habits, and with our own tastes and personalities.
 I know that not everyone is interested or has the passion on RICE.
 Once I dived into that, I have had a lot of happiness.

 My Arch Linux dotfiles: https://github.com/crispgm/arch-linux-dotfiles